-Atrial fibrillation increases the risk of stroke by around four to five times.
+Living with atrial fibrillation increases the risk of stroke by around four to five times.

-Atrial Fibrillation can be present without symptoms.
+You can be living with atrial fibrillation without symptoms.

 The heart condition causes an irregular or abnormally fast heart rate, through abnormal electrical impulses within the atria.
 It affects 5% of the population at the age of 70.

 Since suffering a ‘very mild stroke’ in 2011, Joey, has been involved in support group fitness classes to aid her rehabilitation.
 The support group classes played a huge part in early detection of the illness.

 “I do exercise classes once a week where they keep an eye on my health, check my blood pressure and help me with my diet.
 The instructor takes my heart rate at the beginning, middle and end of class,” says Joey.